drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** <br>

 This emulator is available for Windows-x64 only.<br>
-'Simple Launcher' will automatically extract compressed files to PCE extension, since this emulator does not support compressed files natively.
+'Simple Launcher' will automatically extract compressed files to PCE extension, since this emulator does not support compressed files natively.<br>
+You can download this emulator on the [Official Website](https://www.ouma.jp/ootake/index.html).<br>

 .